From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Method

+Standard self-attention operates on a global basis, ignoring the heterogeneous nature of CTR fields.
+While assigning distinct projection matrices to each field pair $(f_i,f_j)$ could capture these interactions, it results in a prohibitive $\mathcal{O}(F^2d^2)$ parameter complexity.

-To retain the expressive power of field-pair modeling while ensuring scalability, we decompose the attention mechanism into two complementary components: \begin{itemize} [left=0pt] \item \textbf{Field-aware content alignment}: how well two tokens interact, given their respective semantic roles;
+To resolve this, we propose Field-Decomposed Attention, which factorizes the attention mechanism into: (1) \textbf{Field-aware content alignment}: how well two tokens interact, given their respective semantic roles; (2) \textbf{Field-pair interaction modulation}: how strongly information should flow from one field to another.